ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ### _VM as K3s server node_

-K3s server nodes can run workloads (apps and services), but it's more appropiate to use them just for managing the cluster.
+K3s server nodes can run workloads (apps and services), but it's more appropriate to use them just for managing the cluster.
 Acting just as a server is a heavy duty job, even in a small setup such as the one you're building with this guide series.
 So, you can start assigning your `k3sserver01` node low hardware specs and increase them later depending on how well the node runs.
 Still, be aware that if the server node has a bad performance, the whole cluster won't run properly either.
 In my case I left this VM with rather low capabilities to begin with.

 - **Memory**: 1.00/1.50 GiB of RAM.
 - **Processors**: 2 vCPUs.